Sky+, DNLA, UPnP, the iPad app and the IP control protocol

 6. Pretty sweet findings.
 I wonder whether one could make an XBMC plugin, that controls the SKY box such that the input would pass-through into the XBMC device and the device’s XBMC would overlay the SKY stream.
 That could mean that I’d need only one controller/remote in the end?

-7. Wesley Elder avatar
+7. Wesley Elder Avatar

 Wesley Elder